bookofproofs/bookofproofs.github.io/_sources/history/19th-century/daniell.md

 **Percy Daniell** was a Chilean-born English mathematician who worked in both  pure and applied mathematics.
 He is best known for his work on integration.

 ### Mathematical Profile (Excerpt):
-* In fact Percy spent the first six years of his life in Chile, only returning to live in Birmingham in 1895 when his parents settled back in England.
+* Percy spent the first six years of his life in Chile, only returning to live in Birmingham in 1895 when his parents settled back in England.
 * As part of his primary school education, Percy spent a couple of years at a private school at Fladbury, Worcestershire.
 * When Percy began his education there, the school was in New Street in the centre of the city.
 * In 1903, halfway through Daniell's time at King Edward's School, Levett retired but his approach was very successfully carried on by his successor Charles Davison.